yannikmadeheim-del/pyFBS-nonlinear/docs/examples/04_VPT.rst

 ============================
 Virtual Point Transformation
 ============================
-Virtual point transformation (VPT) projects measured dynamics on the predefined interface displacement modes (IDMs) :cite:`vpt-solvingRDOF`.
+Virtual point transformation (VPT) projects measured dynamics on the predefined interface displacement modes (IDMs) [1]_.
 The interface is usualy considered to be rigid; therefore, only 6 rigid interface displacement modes are used in the transformation.
 Rigid IDMs can also be extended with flexible interface modes.
 Current implementation of the :class:`pyFBS.VPT` enables only rigid IDMs in the transformation.
-But it additionaly supports the expansion where directly measured rotational response is included in the transformation :cite:`vpt-Bregar2020`.
+But it additionaly supports the expansion where directly measured rotational response is included in the transformation [2]_.

 .. note::
    Download example showing the basic use of the VPT: :download:`04_VPT.ipynb <../../examples/04_VPT.ipynb>`